Eric V. Gottardi, K.C.

 - Eric Gottardi appears before the House Committee on Justice and Human Rights in Ottawa to debate Bill C-26.

-*Eric V. Gottardi, Q.C., is practicing through a personal law corporation.
+*Eric V. Gottardi, K.C., practices through a personal law corporation.